MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-calling-policy.md

 This setting allows you to control the type of Spam filtering available on incoming calls.
 This setting is on by default.
 This setting has three options:

 - **Turn on** Spam filtering is fully enabled.
 Both Basic and Captcha Interactive Voice Response (IVR) checks are performed.
-In case the call is considered as spam, the user will get a "Spam Likely" notification in Teams.
+In case the call is considered as spam, the user gets a "Spam Likely" notification in Teams.
 - **Turn on without IVR** Spam Filtering is partially enabled.
 Captcha IVR checks are disabled.
 A "Spam Likely" notification appears.
 A call might get dropped if it gets a high score from Basic checks.
 - **Turn off** Spam filtering is completely disabled.
 No checks are performed.
-A "Spam Likely" notification won't appear.
+A "Spam Likely" notification doesn't appear.

 ### SIP devices can be used for calls